Earlier we discussed the fact that someone in a divorce case can seek help from a Judge by filing a custom-made set of papers called "a motion."

-Post-judgment motions for a modification of alimony.
+1. Post-judgment motions for a modification of alimony.

-Post-judgment motions for a modification of child support.
+2. Post-judgment motions for a modification of child support.

-A post-judgment motion for modification of parenting time.
+4. A post-judgment motion for modification of parenting time.

-A post-judgment motion to force the ex-spouse to comply with a particular provision of the Matrimonial Settlement Agreement or the Judgment of Divorce.
+5. A post-judgment motion to force the ex-spouse to comply with a particular provision of the Matrimonial Settlement Agreement or the Judgment of Divorce.

-A post-judgment motion to end a supporting spouse's obligation to pay alimony to the former supported spouse based upon co-habitation of that former spouse in avoidance of re-marriage, or based upon retirement of the supporting spouse.
+6. A post-judgment motion to end a supporting spouse's obligation to pay alimony to the former supported spouse based upon co-habitation of that former spouse in avoidance of re-marriage.

-A post-judgment motion to require the other spouse to contribute a fair and reasonable amount toward the college education costs of a child.
+8. A post-judgment motion to require the other spouse to contribute a fair and reasonable amount toward the college education costs of a child.

 The list goes on and on.

-Then the original person, the one who first filed, gets to reply by filing a "reply certification", often with more exhibits attached.
+Then the original person, the one who first filed, gets to reply by filing a "Reply Certification", often with more exhibits attached.

 Oral argument is scheduled, usually on a Friday, although judges often come up with tentative decisions that they send out prior to the Friday.

 If both parties read the tentative decision and realize that the judge has really analyzed things carefully and is unlikely to change her mind at oral argument, they can then waive oral argument and simply accept the tentative decision.

 Rather, tell me what you think I’m missing in my tentative decision and try to change my mind.”

-The person who feels that day lost the motion always has the right to appeal.
-Or that person can file a motion for reconsideration (both of which will be topics discussed here on another day.)
+The person who feels that they lost the motion always has the right to appeal to a higher Court.